NYCPlanning/cpdocs/docs/cpdb.md

-#DRAFT - need to update

-#Capital Planning Database
+# The Capital Projects Database

-The Capital Planning Database (CPDB), a data product produced by the New York City (NYC) Department of City Planning (DCP) Capital Planning division, captures key data points on past, present, and planned capital projects in and around NYC sponsored or managed by a capital agency.
+The Capital Projects Database (CPDB), a data product produced by the New York City (NYC) Department of City Planning (DCP) Capital Planning division, captures key data points on past, present, and planned capital projects in and around NYC sponsored or managed by a capital agency.
 By capturing the location and timeline for capital projects CPDB enables citywide analyses of investments over time and space, and provides a central data source for agencies to evaluate synergies among projects.

 Currently, CPDB aggregates and synthesizes spatial data from five NYC capital agencies, recording more than 10,000 past, present, and planned NYC capital projects occurring throughout NYC.
 As new data become available these data will be processes and integrated into CPDB.